-Chapman, D. A.*, Gagne, T.O.*, Ovitz, K. L., Griffin, L. P., Danylchuk, A. J., & Markowitz, E. (accepted, 2018).
-Modeling recreational anglers’ sanctioning behaviors in a remote and growing catch-and-release fishery for golden dorado (Salminus brasiliensis) in Salta, Argentina. * Shared first authorship, lead authors listed in alphabetical order
+Chapman, D. A.*, Gagne, T.O.*, Ovitz, K. L., Griffin, L. P., Danylchuk, A. J., & Markowitz, E. (2018).
+Modeling recreational anglers’ sanctioning behaviors in a remote and growing catch-and-release fishery for golden dorado (Salminus brasiliensis) in Salta, Argentina.
+Human Dimensions of Wildlife. * Shared first authorship, lead authors listed in alphabetical order

 Chapman, D. A., Guckian, M., Lickel, B., & Markowitz, E. M. (under review).
 Interactive effects of social identities on owners’ responses to the Volkswagen emissions scandal.

 Chapman, D. A., & Lickel, B. (2016).
 Climate change and disasters: how framing affects justifications for giving or withholding aid to disaster victims.
 Social Psychological and Personality Science, 7(1), 13-20. (link)

 Chapman, D. A., Lickel, B., & Markowitz, E. M. (2017).
 Reassessing emotion in climate change communication.
 Nature Climate Change, 7, 850-852.